mhinz/neovim-remote/README.md

         \| endif
     ```

-- **Can I have auto-completion for bash?**
+- **Can I have auto-completion for bash/fish?**

     If you want basic auto-completion for bash, you can source [this
     script](contrib/completion.bash) in your .bashrc.

-    This also completes server names with the `--servername` option.
+    If you want auto-completion for fish, you can add [this
+    file](contrib/completion.fish) to your fish completions dir.